Com1-tech/Cloud-Project/README.md

 Only the _Jumpbox____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: 10.0.0.5, 10.0.0.6, 10.0.0.8_

-Machines within the network can only be accessed by SSH_____.
+Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
-Jumpbox
-Elk VM - 10.1.0.4
+- Elk VM - 10.1.0.4
-JumpBox VM - 10.0.0.4
+- JumpBox VM - 10.0.0.4

 A summary of the access policies in place can be found in the table below.